The Kodiak Canvas Flex-Bow Tent, in the 8-person configuration, is ideal for the family camper if sturdy construction is a priority.

 Canvas is heavier, and costs more, but has stood the test of time.
 With proper care, canvas tents will last you for decades.

 These tents are better able to withstand harsh weather and also breathe better than polyester tents.

 The tough construction make them more suitable for extended camping trips and are generally classed as four-season tents.

 Although considered suitable for all-season camping, the Kodiak canvas tent is not designed for extreme winter, mountaineering or heavy snow accumulations.

-Customizable gear loft and organizer pockets.
+- Customisable gear loft and organiser pockets.